djlucas/initd/profile.md

 Daemons are **independent** but can **optionally communicate** when both are present.
 No daemon requires another to function.

+#### Dependency Scheduling Implementation

+The supervisor worker now builds an explicit dependency DAG for every activation:
+1. `start_unit_recursive_depth()` collects BindsTo/Requires/Wants into a deduplicated
+   array, recording the strongest relation for each dependency.
+2. An adjacency matrix encodes `After=`/`Before=` constraints and initializes a `pending_after` counter so dependents only queue once all ordering edges are satisfied.
+3. A dedicated wait queue tracks units blocked on in-flight dependencies; the queue drains when `start_units_waiting_for()` observes a dependency reaching ACTIVE or FAILED.
+4. `Requires=` and `BindsTo=` propagate failures immediately, while `Wants=` stay best-effort.
+Emergency/rescue/shutdown targets run in override mode so they can bypass broken dependencies and bring up recovery shells.
+5. The regression suite `tests/test-supervisor-worker-dag.c` asserts ordering, wait-queue release, failure propagation, and override behavior, ensuring the old reactive path is permanently retired.

 ### Communication Patterns

 #### 1. User Control (initctl → daemons)